-For the longest time I couldn’t save money to save my life.
+For the longest time, I couldn’t save money to save my life.
 But I started using some of the tips I shared last week (Click here to check them out).
 Then I really started to get into my savings groove.
 So today I’m going to break down for you exactly how to create an easy monthly savings plan in just four steps.

-First do you know where your money is going?
+Monthly savings plan creation part 1: First, do you know where your money is going?

 So you need to get a good picture where all your money has been going.
 It’s ideal to do it for at least the last three months.
 If you use a budgeting software or if your bank/credit union has some budgeting features this could be pretty simple.
 If you’re more of a paper bank statement kind of gal then you may have a little more elbow grease work to get through this one.

 It’s not complicated but it does involve seeing breaking down what you spent into categories.
 So for every transaction you’ll want to be able to give it a cagetory so that you can see what categories you need in your budget.
 Don’t get too uptight about this though or you’ll end up with too much detail and it’s hard to track.

 Here are the main categories I use for spending:

 - Groceries (this includes all household items too)